Sums of squares and orthogonal integral vectors: Abstract

 \section{Abstract}

 Two vectors in $\BZ^3$ are called \emph{twins} if they are orthogonal and have the same length.
 The paper describes twin pairs using cubic lattices, and counts the number of twin pairs with a given length.
-Integers $M$ with the property that each integral vector with length $\sqrt{M}$ has a twin are characterized modulo a famous conjecture in number theory.
-The main tool is the decomposition theory of Hurwitz integral quaternions, but elementary, geometric proofs are provided for most of the results as well.
+Integers $M$ with the property that each integral vector with length $\sqrt{M}$ has a twin are called twin-complete.
+They are completely characterized modulo a famous conjecture in number theory.
+The main tool is the decomposition theory of Hurwitz integral quaternions.
+Throughout the paper we made a concerted effort to keep the exposition as elementary as possible.

 \parskip=0pt plus 2.5pt